plopezrios/polyfit/README.md

 POLYFIT
 =======
-Toolbox for performing and manipulating polynomial fits of data with statistical uncertainties.
+Toolbox for performing and manipulating polynomial fits to data with statistical uncertainties.

 POLYFIT uses Monte Carlo resampling to obtain uncertainties on quantities of interest, such as values and derivatives of the fit function, intersections between fits to different datasets, etc.
-Preliminary versions of POLYFIT has been used in e.g., https://doi.org/10.1103/PhysRevB.98.161105 and https://doi.org/10.1103/PhysRevLett.120.177701 .
+Early versions of POLYFIT have been used in e.g., https://doi.org/10.1103/PhysRevB.98.161105 and https://doi.org/10.1103/PhysRevLett.120.177701 .